 - Dual voltage switch, switchable between 115 and 230V, so you can use it worldwide

-- Pro-quality isolated power supply for significantly less than the Voodoo Lab Pedal Power 2+
+- Pro-quality isolated power supply for a fair price

 - Five outputs is limiting for a large pedal collection